 Don’t be afraid to reach out to any products that you use and see if they offer an affiliate program.

 I recently joined Weight Watchers and have lost 25 pounds in 6 weeks.
 I checked it out and they have an affiliate program.
 I have applied and I am waiting to hear back.
-You can follow my journey on my Instagram page.
+Don’t be afraid to reach out to some of your favourite brands.